ADHDifference cover art

 About this listen

-Their mission is to foster understanding by sharing personal, relatable experiences in informal, unscripted, and honest conversations.
-Choosing "ADHDifference" over "disorder" reflects their belief that ADHD is a difference in brain wiring, not just a clinical label.
+ADHDifference's mission is to foster a deeper understanding of ADHD by sharing personal, relatable experiences in informal and open conversations.
+Choosing "difference" over "disorder" reflects its belief that ADHD is a difference in brain wiring, not just a clinical label.

-Julie is an ADHD author (The Missing Piece: A Woman's Guide to Understanding, Diagnosing, and Living with ADHD - HarperCollins NZ, 2024) and ADHD advocate.
+Julie is the author of The Missing Piece: A Woman's Guide to Understanding, Diagnosing, and Living with ADHD (HarperCollins NZ, 2024) and ADHD advocate.

 © 2025 Julie Legg & Jel Legg